Engineering

 VRAM Calculation Rules of Thumb

-If a model isn't in the table above, you can estimate VRAM requirements using these formulas:
+If a model is not in the table above, you can estimate VRAM requirements using these formulas:

 INT4 (4-bit quantization): Parameters in billions × 0.5 = VRAM in GB.
 A 70B model needs ~35 GB in INT4.